 Lingoda language school receives 57 million euros

-The company has grown strongly during the Corona crisis.
-One of the backers is the entrepreneur Cornelius Boersch with his VC fund.
+The company has grown strongly during the coronavirus crisis.
+One of the investors is entrepreneur Cornelius Boersch and his VC fund.

 Newsletter